-The debt-to-income ratio is your monthly debt obligations compared to your monthly gross income (before tax), expressed as a percentage.
-A good debt-to-income ratio is less than or equal to 36%.
-Any debt-to-income ratio greater than 43% is considered excessive debt.
+The debt-to-income ratio is a useful formula to measure your financial health.
+It is calculated by comparing your monthly debt obligations to your monthly gross income (before tax), expressed as a percentage.
+Generally, a good debt-to-income ratio is less than or equal to 36%.
+Anything higher than 43% is considered excessive debt.

 Financial advisors often suggest that a DTI greater than 35% means you have too much debt.
 However, there is no single indicator that debt will ruin your financial health.
 If your debt payments are higher than your income, it's a sure sign that you have too much debt.
 This can lead to payment delays and higher interest rates, as well as difficulty in making monthly payments.